Earning your teacher certificate will be easier with practice tests and

 Can I Request Testing Accommodations for the CBEST?

 During the registration process, one can apply for testing accommodations.
 Those with one or more disabilities and those who are nursing are eligible to apply for accommodations.
-To receive accommodations, one has to fill out the applicable Alternative Testing Arrangement Request Form prior to scheduling their test.
+To receive accommodations, one has to fill out the applicable Alternative Testing Arrangement Request Form prior to choosing a CBEST schedule.
 Accommodations include braille testing materials for the visually impaired and the allowance of a medical device in the testing room.
 If one's accommodations are approved, and they are registering for a computer-based exam, they will be directed to one or more specific testing centers that can provide their alternative testing arrangement.

 What Exams Do I Need to Pass to Become a Certified Teacher in California?

 Teachers in California have to obtain a Preliminary Credential, which comes in Multiple Subject, Single Subject, Education Specialist, and other varieties.
 There are six steps that must be completed before one can earn their Preliminary Credential.
 Some of these steps can be satisfied in more than one way.
-Included among these is the basic skills requirement, which can be fulfilled by passing the CBEST exam.
+Included among these is the basic skills requirement, which can be fulfilled by obtaining a CBEST passing score.
 To get a better sense of this step and the other five here is a rundown of the certification process.

 California Teacher Certification Process